dgryski/go-perfbook/performance.md

 effectively random access of chasing a pointer.
 Still, it's best to begin with a good algorithm.
 We will talk about this in the hardware-specific section.

+TODO: extending last paragraph, mention O() notation is an model where each operation has fixed cost.
+That's a wrong assumption on modern hardware.

 > The fight may not always go to the strongest, nor the race to the fastest, but that's the way to bet.